wurstscript/wurstscript.github.io/_doc/start/install_wurst.md

 Now that the compiler is installed you can go ahead and create your Wurst project.
 Select your desired project folder and name and start the process by clicking the **Create Project** button.
-The setup will now create a wurst project structure and download the neccessary dependencies.
+The setup will now create a wurst project structure and download the necessary dependencies.
 If everything setup correctly, you should see the following message:

 ![](/assets/images/setup/ProjectSetupDone.png){: .img-responsive}